 Moist, chunky pumpkin bars chock full of milk chocolate chips and chopped walnuts…who can resist that?
 This recipe is adapted from a cookie recipe I found over at FoodNetwork.com.
 I made the cookies and they tasted great, but they just didn’t have much visual appeal.
 So I thought I’d make them into bars instead, and I like them much better this way!
+Actually, these bars are more moist and chewy (like a brownie or slice of pumpkin bread) than they are crunchy like a cookie.
 I also added chopped walnuts and eliminated the cloves that the original recipe calls for.
 I recommend using Ghirardelli milk chocolate chips in this recipe because they’re a bigger size than other brands and they’re so smooth and creamy.
 Now if you don’t like milk chocolate, you can substitute semi-sweet chocolate chips instead, but it is really good with those Ghirardelli milk chocolate chips and worth paying a little extra for them!

 CHOCOLATE CHIP PUMPKIN BARS by NancyCreative, adapted from FoodNetwork.com

 - 1 cup (2 sticks) unsalted butter, softened

 - 1 teaspoon vanilla extract

 - 1/2 teaspoon salt

 - 1/4 teaspoon ground nutmeg

 - 2 cups (12-ounce bag) milk chocolate chips